SkooveLearn PianoDownload on the App Store

 Gb Major Gb Ab Bb Cb Db Eb F

-Using the table above, you can see that Lydian is the 4th note of the major scale.
-So, if you want to work out what the D Lydian scale is, you need to think about which scale contains D as the 4th note.
+For example, using the table above, you can see that Lydian is the 4th note of the major scale.
+So, if you want to work out what the D lydian scale is, you need to think about which scale contains D as the 4th note.

 D Lydian

-The answer is C Major, which has no sharps or flats.
-This means that G Mixolydian also has no sharps or flats, creating a G major scale with a lowered 7th degree.
+The answer is C major, which has no sharps or flats.
+This means that G mixolydian also has no sharps or flats, resulting in a G major scale with a lowered 7th degree.

 Organizing modal sounds